- Reading Time = 4 minutes

 Why Mold Grows

 Walls can also form patches of mold during winter in areas where couches and drapes are pushed against exterior walls.
-Take a look at your place and see if mold grew this past winter.
+Take a look at your place and see if mold grew in places like these in the past.

 Wherever mold grows indoors it can make you sick.
 Don’t aim for coexistence with mold because it never sleeps.
 If it’s started to grow a little, it will continue to grow a lot unless you dry the area and kill the spores.

 Outdoor mold is something of a different story.
-It’s ugly and signals structural rot just setting in, but it won’t make you sick because there’s plenty of ventilation outside.
+It’s ugly and in the case of wood signals structural rot just setting in, but it won’t make you sick because there’s plenty of ventilation outside.

 Kill Mold Deeply